andrew-edwards/sizeSpectra/README.md

 ## Vignettes

 See the [overview vignette](http://htmlpreview.github.io/?https://github.com/andrew-edwards/sizeSpectra/blob/master/doc/vignettes_overview.html) for a summary of all vignettes.
-They are available on the GitHub site, and also within the package in the usual way (see below).
+They are available on this GitHub site, and also within the package in the usual way (see below).

 The vignettes explain how to use the functions in the package to reproduce all results in both papers, and to analyse new data sets using our functions.
 The vignettes are descriptions of how to use the code to implement the methods.
 The two papers should be consulted first to understand the methods (I have tried to avoid repeating text from the papers in the vignettes).
 In the vignettes, [1] is referred to as the 'MEE paper' and [2] as the 'MEPS paper'.